aschilds-dev/ps3-fallout-mod-packs/README.md

 Special thanks to Death_Dealer at PSX-Place for reuploading these files.
 More information can be located here: https://www.psx-place.com/threads/elite-electronics-projects-links.14275/

 INSTALLATION​:
-Installation is simple really, just copy/replace "PS3_GAME" folder from my mod pack into your Fallout 3 folder, and delete the Game Data for Fallout 3 from XMB.
+Installation is simple really, just copy/replace "PS3_GAME" folder from the mod pack into your Fallout 3 folder, and delete the Game Data for Fallout 3 from XMB.
 For those who need more help, ive listed detailed instructions below:

 HDD INSTRUCTIONS:​